-For anyone visiting Later Levels today and expecting to find a new post about video games, let me offer my apologies.
+For anyone visiting Later Levels today and expecting a new post about video games, please accept my apologies.
 This one is off-topic and more personal than my usual ramblings.
-If you’d prefer to read about gaming, please come back on Monday when normal service will be resumed.
+If you’d prefer to read about gaming, please come back on Monday when normal service will resume.

 An article appeared on my news feed in mid-July which stood out among all headlines declaring COVID-19 doom.
 Written by Emma Gannon and published on the Grazia website, I’m Child-Free By Choice – And Not Everyone Accepts That was her account of the reactions towards her decision.

 The anecdotes shared in her post sounded all too familiar.
 In one paragraph, she wrote: “I’ve known from a young age that I don’t see myself having children, at least not as a biological mother.
 And yet, even in 2020, I have felt pushback from society and acquaintances about this.
 Comments describing child-free women as ‘selfish’; telling me I’ll ‘have regrets’ and ‘never experience true love’.
 I’ve even been told, ‘You’ll be miserable when you’re old and grey’.”

 Similar things have come my way.
 Some people are unable to wrap their heads around the fact I don’t want my own children and reactions have ranged from disbelief to mild anger whenever the subject has come up in conversation.
 We might be told we’re free to be who we want to be and that we can live our lives however we choose, but society as a whole still seems largely unsure what to make of women who don’t feel the need or desire to be mothers.